Out of homelessness comes insight; out of insight comes action

 The starting point for making positive social change is finding out what is really going on.
 People at the sharp end of homelessness and other social problems have a unique insight into how things work – and where they don’t work.
-People who know where gaps in the net as they have fallen through themselves – and taking part in research and sharing your experiences can ensure that others do not follow.
+Sometimes the only way to know where gaps in the net are is if you have fallen through them, and taking part in research and sharing your experiences can ensure that others do not follow.

 What’s different about the way we do research?

-The product can be a report, an event or creating new materials- all designed at shedding new light on issues with practical recommendations for making a difference.
-The full involvement of stakeholders throughout ensures that a clear and shared plan of action to deliver change is the legacy of our research.
+The product of Groundswell Research can be a report, an event or creating new materials, all designed to shed new light on issues.
+We always focus on practical recommendations and a clear and shared plan of action, so that delivering genuine change is the legacy of our research.

 The Escape Plan is a peer research study conducted by and for homeless people to help identify the critical success factors that have enabled people to move on from homelessness.
 Peer researchers undertook in-depth qualitative interviews with 25 formerly homeless people (the “Escapees”) and up to two significant others (people who had an insight into their journey out of homelessness including friends, family members and support workers).

 We identified some initial themes which we took to three groups of people participating in the research, including Escapees, workers and friends.
 This process enabled us to dig deeper, develop the themes and bring the study to life.
 We then agreed on seven critical success factors for moving on from homelessness.

 Our Insight & Action project is a radical grassroots approach to discovering and sharing insight into the health inequalities faced by people experiencing homelessness in London, and crucially to develop achievable solutions to reduce health inequalities for homeless people.

 The project, funded by Trust for London, includes peer research in which volunteers with experience of homelessness are trained in research theory and practice and become co-researchers involved in all elements of the data-gathering process.
 Our peer researchers run focus groups and one-to-one survey-based interviews to better understand the health inequalities that homeless people face.